If you’ve spent much time on this site or other mobile-focused websites, then you’ve probably been seeing 5G referred to with increasing frequency.

 For 5G meanwhile, the download speed figure of 753Mbps is the highest recorded one we’ve seen outside lab settings.
 This comes from a September 2020 study by Point Topic, and was recorded on EE’s network.
 However, according to Ofcom, 5G might ultimately be capable of speeds of up to 10-50Gbps.

-We don’t have much data on what to expect from 5G upload speeds right now, but these could theoretically reach around 1Gbps or more in future.
+We don’t have quite as much data on what to expect from 5G upload speeds right now, but these could theoretically reach around 1Gbps or more in future.
 Of course, they’re nothing like that high yet.
+Our Three 5G Hub review includes a video where we checked out the download speed provided by the Three network.
+The results were better than we expected with a top download speed of 656Mbps!

-For current 5G latency we’ve used the lowest average listed for any network in late 2019 data from Speedtest.
+For current 5G latency we’ve used the median average listed for any network 2021 data from Ookla .
 Not many studies are done into latency, so that’s the latest UK-wide data we can find at the time of writing.

-While there are lots of different sources for real-world 5G speeds, one of the most recent and comprehensive at the time of writing is the Point Topic study mentioned above, from September 2020.
-This found that the average 5G download speed in the UK was 148Mbps (compared to 41Mbps on 4G) and the median download speed was 128Mbps (compared to 35Mbps on 4G).
+While there are lots of different sources for real-world 5G speeds, one of the most recent at the time of writing is an H1 2022 report from Ookla, which found that Three achieved a median 5G download speed of 292.57Mbps, and rated it the UK’s fastest 5G network.

-That, on average, would make 5G almost four times faster than 4G, and in some parts of the country, on some networks, you can expect average speeds that are even higher.
+That, on average, would make 5G around five times faster than 4G, and in some parts of the country, on some networks, you can expect average speeds that are even higher.

 And then there’s latency.
 We mentioned this above, but this plays into speed.
 Latency is how long it takes a network to respond to a request, and can be one of the main causes of lag in online games.